Nephrology Billing Services in Ohio

 Every OH payer has specific rules for nephrology claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Nephrology Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Nephrology Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial nephrology claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial nephrology claims.
 We know their OH specific fee schedules, prior authorization requirements for nephrology procedures, and their appeal timelines when claims are denied.
 90960-90966 are based on patient age and number of physician contacts per month.

-Ohio Medicaid routes nephrology patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes nephrology patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own nephrology authorization and billing rules that we manage.

-CGS Administrators processes Medicare nephrology claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around dialysis facility coordination to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare nephrology claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around dialysis facility coordination to prevent medical necessity denials.

 Denial Prevention for Ohio Nephrology